ToxicFrog/bltool/README.md

 ## Installation

-Download from github.
-If building from source, run `lein uberjar` to compile (or just run it directly with `lein run`).
-If you downloaded an uberjar, run it with `java -jar bltool-VERSION.jar ...`.
+Download the latest release from https://github.com/ToxicFrog/bltool/releases and unzip it.
+At this point you can import your games from Steam by editing `steam2backloggery.bat` (windows) or `steam2backloggery.sh` (Linux/OSX) to have the correct login information, then running it; if you need more contronl, you can run it directly from the command line with `java -jar bltool.jar <arguments>`.

+If you want to build from source, it uses Leiningen, the standard Clojure build tool; use `lein uberjar` to build or `lein run` to run.
+To create a release zip, use `./release.sh <version>`.

 ## Usage